ghapsara/guruhhapsara.dev/src/content/2021-04-18/index.md

 ## Gauging Value Distributions

-We begin our investigation with the notion of finding under utilized runners.
+We began our investigation with the notion of finding under utilized runners.
 We embarked on an assumption that the top 10% pods population was an outlier, they existed for specific reasons.
 They didn't represent the minimum resource of runners needed to perform their tasks.

 In order to have a deeper sense of what was going on, we started our evaluation by looking at resource usage distribution.
 We needed to know how cpu and memory usages shared in several ranges.